Mister-Three/calculator2/README.md

 # My second version of a calculator
 FAQ:

-Q: This keeps on crashing!
+Question: This keeps on crashing!
 What do I do?
-A: File an issue
+Answer: File an issue

-Q: I want to make edits to this
+Question: I want to make edits to this
-A: File a pull request with the changes you made make sure to credit me though
+Answer: File a pull request with the changes you made make sure to credit me though

-Q: This sucks!
+Question: This sucks!
-A: cool.
+Answer: cool.

-Q: Why did you make this?
+Question: Why did you make this?
-A: I was bored and it's not hard
+Answer: I was bored and it's not hard